adomoe/adomoe/README.md

 A little about me:

-- 🔭 I’m currently working my "day job" - Quality Manager at a manufacturing plant.
+- 🔭 I’m currently a Quality Manager at a manufacturing plant.
 - 🌱 I’m currently upskilling by completing the Applied Data Science program through MIT Professional and Executive Learning.*
 - 👯 I’m looking to collaborate on anything that can help me apply my basic DS/ML skills ("use it or lose it").
 - 🤔 I’m looking for help with preparing for transition into a DS-focused role.
 - 💬 Ask me about Lean and Six Sigma process improvement methodologies, and working with diverse project teams.
-- 📫 How to reach me: anthony@domoe.com https://www.linkedin.com/in/anthonydomoe/ https://www.linkedin.com/in/anthonydomoe/
+- 📫 How to reach me: anthony@domoe.com https://www.linkedin.com/in/anthonydomoe/ http://www.anthonydomoe.com/
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I've been trying to reach you about your car's extended waranty.